ahmeddoghri/LinkedScraper/README.md

 ### LinkedIn Sales Navigator
 The extension works with Sales Navigator search pages that match this pattern:
 - `https://www.linkedin.com/sales/*`

+## Data Quality Validation

+The extension validates scraped data for completeness:

+- Checks for missing titles, companies, and locations
+- Calculates percentage of profiles with missing data
+- Provides warnings about data quality issues
+- Logs detailed information for troubleshooting

 ## Notes